Allegheny College: Traditions

 One tradition is that a female student is not a "real co-ed" until she's been kissed on the thirteenth plank of the Rustic bridge over the stream.
 Legend states that there is a competition among residence halls during Orientation Week to steal the thirteenth plank and display it, though this rarely happens today; random students take the plank instead, with maintenance keeping a supply of replacement planks on hand.

 Fraternities and sororities

 Allegheny College also has a number of fraternities and sororities on campus.
 These include Kappa Kappa Gamma, Kappa Alpha Theta, Delta Delta Delta, Alpha Delta Pi, and Alpha Chi Omega for the sororities.
 In 2009, 34% of Allegheny women belonged to a sorority.
-The fraternities on campus include Theta Chi, Phi Kappa Psi, Delta Tau Delta, Phi Delta Theta, Phi Gamma Delta and Phi Beta Sigma.
-In the Fall of 2016, the Nu Mu chapter of Phi Beta Sigma was reactivated at Allegheny College.
-The Sigma Alpha Epsilon fraternity was suspended in July 2013.

 Administration

 Location and transportation

 Allegheny is located in northwestern Pennsylvania 90 mi north of Pittsburgh, 90 mi east of Cleveland, and 35 mi south of Erie, in the town of Meadville, Pennsylvania.
-The school's main address is 520 North Main Street, Meadville, PA 16335.
-The phone number is (814) 332–3100.
-Allegheny is located near Interstate 79.